Drakonis96/whispad/README.md

 - Ability to upload local (.bin) whisper.cpp models directly from the interface.
 - Export all notes in a ZIP file with one click.
 - Mobile-friendly interface.

+## Disclaimer
+This application is currently in testing and is provided **as is**.
+I take no responsibility for any data loss that may occur when using it.
+Make sure you make frequent backups of your data.

 ## Quick Setup
 If you are not comfortable with the terminal, the easiest method is to use **Docker Desktop**.
 You only need to install Docker, download this project and run it.